Hannah Glasscoe UX Design Portfolio

 Solution

-• A tab solution enabled users to easily see and edit their choices as they proceed
+• A chip solution enables users to easily see and edit their choices throughout

-• A stepper was added to show users where they were in the process
+• A stepper shows users where they are in the process and enables them to easily navigate between the order stages

-• Any information not required to check availability was moved to after this stage
+• All information not required to check availability is moved to after this stage

-• Price per person was added so that users could see the price when entering number of guests
+• Price per person is added so that users can see the price when entering the number of guests

-• A bottom draw was also accessible for users as they went along
+• A bottom draw is accessible for users as they proceed through the order process

-• A carousel was added to the homepage to market activities, food and drinks available
+• A carousel on the homepage markets activities and food and drinks

 Iterating